This is a "layman's" version of the firearm laws of Georgia. The

 - Any person who has had his or her weapons carry license revoked pursuant to subsection (e) of 16-11-129;

-- Any person who has been convicted of any of the following and has not been free of all restraint or supervision in connection therewith and free of any other conviction for at least five years immediately preceding the date of the application: (i) Pointing a gun or a pistol at another in violation of Code Section 16-11-102; (ii) Carrying a weapon without a weapons carry license in violation of Code Section 16-11-126; or (iii) Carrying a weapon or long gun in an unauthorized location in violation of Code Section 16-11-127
+- Any person who has been convicted of any of the following and has not been free of all restraint or supervision in connection therewith and free of any other conviction for at least five years immediately preceding the date of the application: (i) Carrying a weapon without a weapons carry license in violation of Code Section 16-11-126; or (ii) Carrying a weapon or long gun in an unauthorized location in violation of Code Section 16-11-127

 - Any person who has been convicted of any misdemeanor involving the use or possession of a controlled substance and has not been free of all restraint or supervision in connection therewith or free of the following 2 items for at least five years immediately preceding the date of the application: (i) A second conviction of any misdemeanor involving the use or possession of a controlled substance; or (ii) Any conviction of an offense arising out of the unlawful manufacture or distribution of a controlled substance or other dangerous drug OR a conviction resulting in revocation of license, OR a conviction prohibiting possessing firearms pursuant to 18 U.S.C.
 Section 922 subsection (g) and (n);